-Guidelines for Functional Use of the Rifton Dynamic Stander
+Guidelines for Functional Use of the Rifton Mobile Stander

-As its name suggests, the Rifton Dynamic Stander combines all the benefits of mobility with a supportive standing frame.
+As its name suggests, the Rifton Mobile Stander combines all the benefits of mobility with a supportive standing frame.
 It is far more than prone or supine standers which are passive positioning devices.
 It is also more than an upright wheelchair.
-Using the prompts of the dynamic stander correctly can improve an individual’s standing ability and, through movement, effectively challenge their...
+Using the prompts of the mobile stander correctly can improve an individual’s standing ability and, through movement, effectively challenge their balance...